Peter Seligmann

 Peter A. Seligmann (born September 30, 1950) is an American conservationist and nonprofit founder.
 Seligmann is chairman of Conservation International, an Arlington, Virginia-based environmental nonprofit organization, and from 1987 to 2017 served as its founding chief executive officer.
 He is also the founding CEO of Nia Tero, a global collaborative whose name translates in Esperanto to "our Earth."

 Seligmann is a member of the Council on Foreign Relations; the Zolberg Institute on Migration and Mobility at The New School; a director at First Eagle Holdings, formerly Arnhold and S. Bleichroeder Holdings Inc.; and the Mulago Foundation.
 He has served as a member of The Coca-Cola Company's International Public Policy Advisory Board.

 On July 20, 2000, President Bill Clinton appointed Seligmann to the Enterprise for the Americas Board.

 Early life and education

 Seligmann was born Sept.
-30,1950, in New York City to Esther Arnhold Seligmann, a dance teacher and sister of Henry H. Arnhold, and Otto Seligmann, an accountant and treasurer of Arnhold Ceramics.
+30,1950, in New York City to Esther Arnhold Seligmann, a dance teacher and sister of Henry H. Arnhold, and Otto Seligmann, an accountant and treasurer of Arnhold Ceramics, who both escaped Nazi Germany before moving to the US.
 He grew up in Plainfield, New Jersey.

 Seligmann graduated from high school at the Wardlaw Country Day School in Plainfield, New Jersey, in 1968.
 He holds a bachelor of science in wildlife ecology from Rutgers University (1972), a master's degree in forestry and environmental science from Yale University (1974), and honorary doctorates in science from Michigan State University in 1994 and Rutgers University in 2003.